May 12, 1918–November 22, 2001

 Mary Kay, Inc. maintains its lavish world headquarters in the Dallas suburb of Addison.
 Visitors there can enjoy the Mary Kay Museum, which features an extensive history of the company's growth and the life of its colorful founder.

 Founded in 1996, the Mary Kay Charitable Foundation extended Ash's attention to issues affecting the lives of women.
 The foundation has two primary areas of concern.
 After losing her husband, Mel Ash, to cancer, Mary Kay set up the foundation to provide funds for cancer research with particular attention to those cancers that afflict women.
-In addition, the foundation aims to raise awareness of the issue of domestic violence and provides support for women's shelters.
+In addition, the foundation aims to raise awareness of the issue of domestic violence and provides support for domestic violence shelters.

 To learn more about Mary Kay Ash and the company she founded, check the "About Mary Kay Ash" section of the company's website.
 The website also documents the contemporary status of the global brand and its highly respected line of beauty and skin care products.
 Information can also be found on the Mary Kay tribute website.